amituttam/notes/docs/study/gio-high-replication.rst

 #.
 Writes to Datastore

-   * In a Master/Slave, write happens to Datacenter A and gets asynchronously writted to Datacenter B at a later time.
+   * In a Master/Slave, write happens to Datacenter A and gets asynchronously written to Datacenter B at a later time.
    * In High Replication, write happens to a majority of the replicas synchronously.
 The other replica(s) that don't get the write synchronously gets an asynchronous write scheduled.
 Or can be